N2CON TECHNOLOGY

 Incident Response Tabletop Exercises (TTX): A Practical Guide

 A tabletop exercise is a low-stress way to pressure-test your incident response plan.
-It surfaces the real blockers: unclear roles, missing access, weak communications, and gaps in backups/logging.
+It surfaces the real blockers: unclear roles, missing access, weak communications, and gaps in backups or logging.

 Note: This is general information and not legal advice.